XiGuaBo/OKD-CL/README.md

 ## Setting up the data

 1. Donwloads the dataset files and unzip them locally.
-2. Dowloads the checkpoint files and unzip them locally.
+2. Downloads the checkpoint files and unzip them locally.
 3. Modified the dataset dirs in dataset/utiles.py.

 ## Evaluate Models